davidwalter0/jailkit/README.txt

 COPYRIGHT

 Jailkit is an open source project written by Olivier Sessink.
-It is released under a BSD style licence.
+It is released under a modified BSD licence.

 EXAMPLE